 Seahorses are mainly found in shallow seas where the waters are either tropical or temperate.
-They can be found throughout the world, from the UK, to the Caribbean, From the Red Sea to Australia.
-As a general rule, seahorses can be found to the south of Canada and to the north of Tasmania, Australia.
+They can be found throughout the world, from the UK to the Caribbean and from the Red Sea to Australia.
+As a general rule, seahorses are found south of Canada and north of Tasmania, Australia.

 Diving with seahorse in Barbados – The Cement Works